As usual, with half my brain tied behind my back, just to make it fair.

 He was ecstatic.

-Uh, and went back into radio, and it started getting worried all over again.
+And they started getting worried all over again.

 But I was just pursuing my passion.

-I said, well, uh the worst thing you could do is go talk to people who failed at it because they'll tell you that you shouldn't do it, that the business will eat you up, spit you out.
+I said, well, the worst thing you could do is go talk to people who failed at it because they'll tell you that you shouldn't do it, that the business will eat you up, spit you out.

-Uh make sure you talk to people who've succeeded at it.
+Make sure you talk to people who've succeeded at it.

-You could you can always find negativism.
+You can always find negativism.

 You can always find pessimism.